iagocavalcante/iago-cavalcante/priv/posts/en/2025/09-15-api-desktop-processador-to-i9-processador-migration.md

 These improvements are particularly significant when handling enterprise clients with massive data synchronization requirements, where the old system would frequently timeout or require manual intervention.

+In terms of API data traffic, we now handle nearly 1TB that flows in and out per month.
+We currently have around 300 active clients in the company.

 ### Production Monitoring Data

 Our monitoring dashboard shows the system handling high concurrent loads with consistent performance: